vabarbosa/veremin/README.md

 It builds upon the PoseNet [Camera Demo](https://github.com/tensorflow/tfjs-models/tree/master/posenet/demos#demo-1-camera) and modifies it to allow you to make music by moving your hands/arms in front of a web camera.

 PoseNet is used to predict the location of your wrists within the video.
-The app takes the prediction and converts them to MIDI values which get sent to a connected MIDI device.
+The app takes the predictions and converts them to MIDI values which get sent to a connected MIDI device.

-The app is currently a **work in progress** and at this time only supports the Chrome browser (version 43 or later).
+This is currently a **work in progress** and at this time only supports the Chrome browser (version 43 or later).

-## Featured technologies
+## Featured tools & technologies

 - [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) - a machine learning model which allows for real-time human pose estimation in the browser
 - [TensorFlow.js](https://js.tensorflow.org) - a JavaScript library for training and deploying ML models in the browser and on Node.js
 - [Web MIDI API](https://www.w3.org/TR/webmidi) - an API supporting the MIDI protocol, enabling web applications to enumerate and select MIDI input and output devices on the client system and send and receive MIDI messages
 - [Web Audio API](https://www.w3.org/TR/webaudio) - a high-level Web API for processing and synthesizing audio in web applications
+- [Tone.js](https://tonejs.github.io/) - a framework for creating interactive music in the browser

 ## Live demo